aidgncom/test/implementation/README.md

 # BEAT implementation

 This directory is reserved for implementations of BEAT.
 Implementations placed here serve as reference examples of how BEAT may be used in different environments.

-The authoritative definition of BEAT and its eight-state semantic layout is in the repository root README.
-Implementations in this directory must preserve the same semantic stream for any BEAT sequence.
+The authoritative definition of BEAT is in the repository root README.
+Implementations in this directory must preserve a substantially similar semantic stream for any BEAT sequence.

 BEAT license terms and compatibility obligations are defined in the repository root and follow the applicable GPL-3.0-or-later or AGPL-3.0-or-later.
 GitHub Repo: [https://github.com/aidgncom/beat](https://github.com/aidgncom/beat)